Musique

 movie scores or soundtracks to romantic picnics in a park.
 While

-all instruments are performed by synths, samplers or computer
+all instruments are performed by synths, samplers or computer software

-soundscapes [...].
+[...].
 My first meeting with Blenner's music was “Equateur”

 over a decade ago, which in my memory rests as a more electronic